Financial Planning for SaaS Business Plan: Introduction

 If you want quick improvements, start here:

-- Build an ARR bridge: beginning ARR + new + expansion − churn = ending ARR
+- Build an ARR bridge for financial projections: beginning ARR + new + expansion − churn = ending ARR

 - Track NRR and GRR monthly and review drivers (product, onboarding, support)